tbogdala/switchboard/README.md

 * Currently, errors are under reported and if something is not acting right, bring up the Web Developer Tools (or equivalent) and look at the 'console' tab for error mesasages.

+* For image support, the current implementation only sends the image data when it's the last message in the chatlog so that it doesn't use up token processing with each subsequent request.
+  Feedback can be provided on this, if there's a more preffered way to handle images in the chatlog; please open a ticket or start a discussion.
+Image size is also not factored into the token budget estimation (unsure if this has negative effects in practice).

 ## Publishing to Github Pages